hyperledger/caliper/docs/v0.3.2/benchmark_fabric_tutorial.md

 ## Step 2 - Setting Up Folders

-Caliper needs two configuration files.
-One is the network configuration file that will describe the network and will provide the connection requirments.
-The other is the benchmark file which will have the callback and the references for the user test files.
+Caliper needs two configuration files:
+- The network configuration file that will describe the network and will provide the connection requirements.
+- The benchmark file which will have the callback and the references for the user test files.

 First set up a parent folder named **caliper-workspace** and then within this folder create two subfolders named **networks** and **benchmarks**